Molmed/checkQC/docs/index.rst

 Configuration file
 ------------------

+ - The location of the default config is printed when running CheckQC without the `--config` flag.
+   It can be used to as a template when making a customized config.

  - Read length is defined as the number of cycles run for a read.

  - All intervals for read lengths are specified as: min <= x <= max (i.e. upper inclusive, lower inclusive).